 When advising clients on enterprise architecture, helping them implement and integrate ERP and CRM systems, or developing new software for them, I’m often asked to review their enterprise architecture, and sometimes help them document it.

-This canvas illustrates what I look at to assess an enterprise architecture.
+This canvas illustrates what I look at to inventory an enterprise architecture.
 And it also illustrates the sections in the documentation I create to convey my findings.

 While I occasionally am asked to specifically do this, it’s more often just something I do on the fly as part of working on a particular solution architecture.
 Because this solution architecture will exist within a surrounding enterprise architecture, which makes that enterprise architecture a necessary element to consider when designing the solution.

-Some businesses have special needs, like backup power equipment, higher security, higher network bandwidth etc.
+Some businesses can function fine anywhere as long as there’s electrical power and internet access (even if it’s via mobile phone).
+Other businesses have special needs, like backup power equipment, higher security, higher network bandwidth etc.